Estaheri7/Math2Model/machine_learning/unsupervised/notebooks/clustering/README.md

 2. **Assignment**: Assign each data point to the nearest centroid, forming `k` clusters.
 3. **Update**: Calculate the new centroids as the mean of the data points assigned to each cluster.
 4. **Repeat**: Repeat the assignment and update steps until the centroids do not change significantly or a maximum number of iterations is reached.

-## Files

-- `clustering.ipynb`: The Jupyter notebook containing the implementation of the K-Means algorithm.
-- `README.md`: This file, providing an overview of the project and the algorithm.

-## Example

-The notebook includes an example of clustering synthetic data generated using `make_blobs` from the `sklearn.datasets` module.
-The example demonstrates how to fit the K-Means model to the data and predict the cluster labels.

-## Conclusion

-This project provides a simple and clear implementation of the K-Means clustering algorithm, which can be used as a foundation for understanding and applying clustering techniques in various machine learning tasks.